 Virgin queens appear to have little queen pheromone and often do not appear to be recognized as queens by the workers.
 A virgin queen in her first few hours after emergence can be placed into the entrance of any queen less hive or nuc and acceptance is usually very good.
 Whereas a mated queen is usually recognized as a stranger and runs a high risk of being killed by the older workers.

 As the queen ages her pheromone output diminishes.
 A queen bee that becomes old, or is diseased or failing, is replaced.

 Her life will carry on in the same pattern of a mated queen bee

 Unlike the worker bees, the queen’s stinger is not barbed and she is able to sting repeatedly without dying. ( View the anatomy of a honey bee stinging barb)

 What is royal jelly.

-Royal jelly is a honey bee secretion that is used in the nutrition of bee larvae.
+Well Royal jelly is a honey bee secretion that is used in the nutrition of bee larvae.

-Royal jelly consists of flower nectar, proteins, glucose, fats, minerals, vitamins, and amino acids.
+The royal jelly consists of flower nectar, proteins, glucose, fats, minerals, vitamins, and amino acids.
 Royal jelly, which also is called “bee milk,” looks like white liquid substance.